ethereum/ethereum-org-website/src/content/developers/docs/apis/javascript/index.md

 ### Interact with smart contract functions {#interact-with-smart-contract-functions}

-Javascript client libraries allow your application to call smart contract functions by reading the Application Binary Interface (ABI) of a compiled contract.
+JavaScript client libraries allow your application to call smart contract functions by reading the Application Binary Interface (ABI) of a compiled contract.

 The ABI essentially explains the contract's functions in a JSON format and allows you to use it like a normal JavaScript object.